Note: I get commissions for purchases made through links in this post.

 Sportsman GEN2000LP, GEN4000LP, and GEN7000LP

-Finally, Sportsman also has three models that run only on LP gas.
+Finally, there are three Sportsman generator models that run only on LP gas.
 Take a look at the table below to see how they compare to each other.

 |Starter||Recoil||Recoil||Electric* / Recoil|